-The Dean of Student & Legal Affairs (or designee) is ex officio, manages the paperwork, and provides legal guidance to the process.
-As ex officio, the Dean has no vote in the Committee's decision.
-The Dean has discretion to consult the College's General Counsel as needed.
+The Dean of Student & Legal Affairs (or designee) is ex officio, manages any necessary paperwork for the Committee, and verifies that due process has been provided to the student.
+If legal issues arise, the Dean may consult with participants, provide guidance, pause this process for a different institutional process as noted above, and/or consult the College's General Counsel.
+As ex officio, the Dean has no vote in the Committee's recommendation.